helm/chart-testing/README.md

 `ct` supports any format [Viper](https://github.com/spf13/viper) can read, i. e.
 JSON, TOML, YAML, HCL, and Java properties files.

+Notice that if no config file is specified, then `ct.yaml` (or any of the supported formats) is loaded from the current directory, `$HOME/.ct`, or `/etc/ct`, in that order, if found.

 ## Building from Source

 `ct` is built using Go 1.11.
 Older versions may work but have not been tested.